Birds With Orange Heads

 • Diet: Fruits, seeds, and insects

 The Orange-headed Tanager is a standout in South America’s savannas and open woodlands.
-It has an orange-yellow head and a gray body.
-This makes it very noticeable among the plants around it.
+Its orange-yellow head and gray body make it very noticeable among the plants around it.

 Orange-headed Tanager

-These birds eat many things like insects, seeds, and fruits.
-Eating these foods is important for their survival.
-It also helps keep the ecosystem balanced.
+These birds eat insects, seeds, and fruits.
+Eating these foods is important for their survival and helps keep the ecosystem balanced.

 As they eat, they spread seeds around.
 This helps plants grow and increases the variety of life in the area.